Getting Started

 cmakefmt --check .If the output looks right, apply formatting:

-cmakefmt --in-place .Pre-commit Hook
+cmakefmt --in-place .Git Hook

 Section titled “What’s Next”- Installation — full install options, shell completions, editor setup